ThinkDataEd/student/docs/unit1/lab1g.md

     – (Honestly, what's the average of categories *orange*, *apple* and *banana*, for instance?)

-* When trying to describe categorical variables with numbers, we calculate **frequency tables**
+* When trying to describe categorical variables with numbers, we calculate **frequency tables**.

 ###**Frequency tables?**
 * When it comes to categories, about all you can do is *count* or *tally* how often each category